[ News ]

 Older versions are available from the archive site: http://mazsola.iit.uni-miskolc.hu/ucsim/download

-UNIX version is distributed in source, pre-compiled debian
+UNIX version is distributed in source, as well as

 Windows version distributed as a setup executable and as a